-The Company may from time to time hold investments in collective investment schemes ("Investee Funds") that are advised or managed by Aurum Fund Management Ltd. (the "Investment Adviser"), referred to hereafter as "Aurum Funds" and "other Aurum Funds".
+The Company may from time to time hold investments in collective investment schemes ("Investee Funds") that are advised by Aurum MAM Fund Management Ltd. (the "Investment Adviser") and Investee Funds advised or managed by Aurum Fund Management Ltd, and these Investee Funds are referred to as "MAM Funds", "Aurum Funds" and "other Aurum Funds".